Codes of Conduct and Rules of Conduct

 Local governments will be required to prepare and adopt the Model Code within three months of these regulations coming into effect (by 3 May 2021).
 In adopting the Model Code, local governments may include additional behaviours under Division 3 provided these are consistent with the Model Code.

-A complaint under Division 3 of the Model Code must be made within one month of the alleged breach and is to be submitted to the City's authorised officer using the prescribed form.
+A complaint under Division 3 of the Model Code must be made within one month of the alleged breach and is to be submitted to the City's Complaints Officer using the prescribed form.

 Division 4 of the Model Code of Conduct set out Rules of Conduct.
 The legislation rules are intended to prevent Council Members engaging in inappropriate behaviour such as securing personal advantage, misusing local government resources and improper conduct.
 The Local Government Standards Panel deals with breaches of these rules of conduct.

-A complaint received under Division 4 of the Model Code must be made within six months of the alleged breach and is to be submitted to the City's Complaints Officer by email: firstname.lastname@example.org using the prescribed form.
+A complaint received under Division 4 of the Code of Conduct must be made within six months of the alleged breach and is to be submitted to the City's Complaints Officer by email: email@example.com using the prescribed form (for alleged breaches that occurred prior to the 3 February 2021) or prescribed form (for alleged breaches that occurred from the 3 February 2021).

 The Register of Complaints prescribed under Section 5.121(3) of the Local Government Act 1995 is available by clicking below: